-It means also that we should never ever try to keep the Sabbath in order to be saved, because it would contradict the true meaning of the Sabbath.
-In my favourite commentary to the book of Hebrews by Jack Sequeira I found a very significant statement I would like to share with you now:
+It means also that we should never ever try to keep the Sabbath in order to be saved because it would contradict the true meaning of the Sabbath.
+In my favourite commentary on the book of Hebrews by Jack Sequeira, I found a very significant statement I would like to share with you now:

 And since by the works of the law shall no flesh be justified in His sight, such Sabbath keeping becomes meaningless!

 People who try to go to heaven by their own works are heavy-laden.
 They have no peace.
 There are many Adventists who are in this category.
 They have no peace, no joy, no assurance because they are not sure they’ll make it.